Implementing Partner:

 For over three decades, the Wildlife Conservation Society (WCS) has worked to recover Amur tigers and leopards in key habitats across their range.

 A crucial part of this work involves reconnecting fragmented populations.
-A major transportation corridor currently restricts movement between habitats, leading to genetic isolation.
+A major transportation corridor currently restricts movement of Amur leopards between habitats, leading to genetic isolation.
 While some wildlife crossings exist, they remain ineffective under certain conditions.
 Without improved connectivity, these big cats face continued risks of inbreeding and population decline.
-By identifying viable solutions and advocating for ecological corridors, this project aims to secure a future where Amur tigers and leopards thrive in interconnected landscapes.
+By identifying viable solutions and advocating for ecological corridors, this project aims to secure a future where Amur leopards and tigers thrive in interconnected landscapes.

-Long-term monitoring remains a key aspect of our approach, ensuring conservation actions are guided by robust scientific data.
+Long-term monitoring of Amur leopards remains a key aspect of this approach, ensuring conservation actions are guided by robust scientific data.
 Population surveys help assess whether protection measures are stabilising or increasing tiger and leopard numbers, while also equipping wildlife managers with the latest best-practice methodologies.

-By addressing both immediate threats and long-term challenges, this initiative supports the recovery and persistence of Amur tigers and leopards in the wild.
+By addressing these long-term challenges, this initiative supports the recovery and persistence of Amur tigers and leopards in the wild.
 WildCats Conservation Alliance, in collaboration with WCS, is committed to ensuring these iconic species continue to roam their natural habitats for generations to come.

 You can see the previous WCS projects funded by WildCats in our Archive